Jarren Duran Player Props: Red Sox vs. Athletics

 Jarren Duran At The Plate

-- Duran has 26 doubles, a triple, four home runs and 16 walks while hitting .309.
+- Duran is hitting .313 with 26 doubles, two triples, four home runs and 16 walks.

+- Duran is batting .588 during his last games and is riding a four-game hitting streak.

-- Looking at the 66 games he has played this year, he's hit a home run in four of them (6.1%), and in 1.7% of his trips to the dish.
+- Looking at the 67 games he has played this year, he's hit a home run in four of them (6.0%), and in 1.6% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.